eobaah/slackanda/README.md

 # Welcome to Slakanda

-Use the Bing API to retrieve images of various characters from the incredible Black Panther movie.
+Use the Bing search API to retrieve images of various characters from the incredible Black Panther movie.
 Display the images using a lighthouse effect.

 ## Instructions for setup